rust-lang/rfcs/text/0000-externally-implementable-functions.md

 An alternative could be to use the same visibility for both implementing an calling, which would simply mean that the function (or an alias to it) will always have to be `pub`.

+## Configuration

+An `extern impl fn` may have `#[cfg(...)]` attributes applied to it as usual.
+For instance, a crate may only provide an `extern impl fn` with a given feature flag enabled, and might then use the same feature flag to conditionally provide make other functions depending on that `extern impl fn`.
+This is a useful pattern for crates that don't want to provide a default implementation but want to avoid producing a compilation error unless the function is needed.

 # Prior art

 [RFC 2494 "Existential types with external definition"](https://github.com/rust-lang/rfcs/pull/2492)